kellyyfoo/openshift-workshop-was/labs/Openshift/ApplicationManagement/README.md

 1. Click on `Create Persistent Volume Claim` button.

-1. Ensure that `Storage Class` is `ibmc-block-gold`.
+1. Ensure that `Storage Class` is `managed-nfs`.
 If not, make the selection from the list.

 1. Enter `liberty` for `Persistent Volume Claim Name` field.